Accessibility statement

 Students can obtain support for problems with personal devices by visiting the Library and IT Help Desk (based in the University Library on Campus West) and booking some time with one of our IT support specialists.

-When you call or email IT Support, a ticket will be raised within Footprints.
+When you contact IT Services (via phone, email or the online form) a ticket will be raised within Salesforce.
 You will receive updates from the assigned person or team to keep you updated, ask you further questions or arrange a visit with you.
-You can update your issue by replying to the emails or logging in to Footprints.
+You can update your issue by replying to the emails.

 It can be used to support different devices anywhere in the world.
 The user downloads a small file from a secure web page to allow support staff to connect to that device.